RXTX4816/OBD-KKL-KW1281-ARDUINO-TRIPCOMPUTER/README.md

 The OBD 12V from the car should be enough to power on the Arduino, but in my case the +12V and Ground lines of the USB cable do nothing, so just hook it up like a smartphone through the cigarrete lighter USB.

 If you have questions feel free to send me a message.
 Will accept all merge requests if they work.

+## Future
+Will add sometime in the future:
+- DTC Error reading and DTC Error deletion.
+- LEDs + Sound on critical warnings (Oil pressure, temperature too high, DTC errors)
+- Correct disconnect procedure.
+Currently there is none, the microcontroller just stops sending.
+- Bigger Display, maybe with touch even.